alatiera/rfc822_sanitizer/README.md

 * The forth `30 Aug 2017 1:30:00 PDT` uses single digit notation for Hour.

-The dates above have been encountered while trying to parse rss feeds from the wild west eer A Internet.
+The dates above have been encountered while trying to parse rss feeds from the wild west eer the Internet.

 The [RSS spec](http://www.rssboard.org/rss-specification#optionalChannelElements) specifies the use of RFC822 for the date format, which is forward compatible with RFC2822.
 This crate proves that people/generators still get wrong a format witch was published in 1982.